CHTC/chtc-website-source/uw-research-computing/r-jobs.md

 The output should match the version number that you want to be using!

-> If you brought along your own package directory, un-tar it here and
+> If you brought along your own package directory that you previously created by following this tutorial, un-tar it here and
-> skip the directory creation step below.
+> skip the directory creation step below (i.e. you do not need to run `mkdir packages` because this directory already exists and should have been brought along in your submit file).

 **2. Install packages**